tufourn/tufourn.github.io/_posts/2025-03-18-rendering-a-triangle-with-the-forge.md

 ConfettiFX provides IDE project files for the supported platforms, and since I use Windows, that will be Visual Studio.

 The Forge is only tested on Visual Studio 2019 with Windows SDK 10.0.17763.0, so that's what we're going to use.
-If we take a look at `Application/Config.h`, it specifically wants `_MSC_VER == 1929`, which is Visual Studio 2019 version 16.10.
+If we take a look at `Application/Config.h`{: .filepath}, it specifically wants `_MSC_VER == 1929`, which is Visual Studio 2019 version 16.10.
 ```c
 // Whitelist of compiler versions
 #if (_MSC_VER == 1929) // VS 2019 all VC++ compilers